BC-HKN--Season Previews,ADVISORY

 PRESEASON

-Again this season, AP will provide a roundup of all games across the league each night.
+Again this season, AP will provide a roundup of all games across the league each night through Oct.
+1.

 TEAM/CONFERENCE PREVIEWS